makeitcloudy/makeitcloudy.github.io/_posts/2022-04-17-how-to-configure-mikrotik-openvpn-server-ros7.md

 7 cert_export_ovpn-Client2@MikroTik.crt  .crt  file     1168
 ```

-Download the exported certificates, for the another user, and make use of them on the OpenVPN client device.
+Download the exported certificates, for the another user, and make use of them on subsequent OpenVPN client device.

 ## Summary
 I'm sure there are better ways doing it, but still it's a good starting point.<br>